 Baptist Women’s Health Center recently completed an expansion of its Humphreys location, which will enable it to provide services for an additional 8,000 patients a year.
 The expansion also accommodates the latest technology for early breast cancer detection, contrast-enhanced mammography, which produces more precise images compared to standard mammograms, especially for women with dense breasts.
 Baptist Women’s Health Center is the first facility in the Mid-South to offer this new technology.

 “Breast density is a risk factor for breast cancer, and about half of all women have dense breasts,” said Dr. Lynn Gayden, medical director of Baptist Women’s Health Center.
 “Contrast-enhanced mammography helps level the field for detecting breast cancer early in all women.
-This new technology may decrease the number of breast biopsies and follow-up testing required, as well as provide more comfort and reassurance for women with dense breast tissue.”
+This new technology should increase early detection rates.”

 A contrast-enhanced mammogram can detect cancers that may not be visible on a standard mammogram, generating fewer false positives than MRI breast imaging and making breast tumors easier to see.
-It involves injecting a contrast dye into the blood before taking two mammogram images.
-The contrast goes to areas of increased blood flow in the body.
-Because breast cancers generally have more blood flow, they will often attract the contrast.
+It involves injecting a contrast dye through an IV before taking mammogram images.
+Cancers develop a network of blood vessels detected on MRI scans.

 Contrast-enhanced mammograms have several additional benefits.
 The process is faster, less expensive and generally better tolerated than MRI.
 The mammograms may also provide patients with a definitive answer on the day of their visit compared to possibly waiting days or weeks for MRI results.